cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 # Summary

-I can confidently say that I am where I am now because I recognized the importance of explaining and manipulating data very early on.
+I attribute a large proportion of my success to recognizing the importance of explaining and manipulating data very early on.
-EDA has proven to be a valuable asset in various fields and applications, from academia to industry.
+For me, EDA has proven to be a valuable asset in various fields and applications, from academia to industry.
 From computer science research to software development, EDA has been a constant companion.
 My journey with EDA has ranged from using it to analyze sports statistics to employing it as a critical tool in my research endeavors, and eventually, integrating it into my professional work.

 Of course, some people are so skilled that it's difficult for them to identify the most important technical skill in their career.
-However, I believe recognizing which skills were crucial at different stages is beneficial for personal growth, as it helps to focus on the right skills.
+However, I believe recognizing which skills were crucial at different stages is beneficial for personal growth.
+For specialists, it helps to focus on perfecting the right capabilities rather than trying to become a jack-of-all-trades.
+For generalists, it helps to diversify around a particular skill set.
-For me, the benefits of nurturing EDA over time have been varied: better job opportunities and professional recognition.
+For me, the benefits of nurturing EDA over time have been varied: better job opportunities and professional growth.
-What has been your experience?
+Did you ever though about it?

 # Footnotes